7RU7H/Archive/Social-Engineering/Phishing/Phishing-Infrastructure.md

 ## SSL/TLS Certificates

 Creating SSL/TLS certificates for your chosen domain name, equating to more authenticity.
-See [[TLS-SSL]]
+See [[SSL-TLS]]

 ## Email Server/Account
 Email server or register with an SMTP email provider.